The friendly club at the top of the mountains

 New to Bridge or Refreshers:

 Learn to play the wonderful game of Bridge.
 Make new friends and enjoy new challenges.
-A course of 8 weekly classes commences in March 2024.
+A course of 8 weekly classes commences on 28th February 2024.

 Beyond that there will be practice sessions, individual support & potentially a "buddy", all in a very friendly social atmosphere, to prepare you for our regular bridge sessions.